Skip to main content

 Fyrskib XVII

 The ship was built in 1895, where it was used as a lighthouse vessel for the first 24 years at Helsingør.
 After that, it served at Gedser Rev until 1972.
+Since then, it has been a museum vessel in different harbors.

 Since 2018 it has been back in Helsingør, where it started its service.